jodastephen/railmodel/CR2-Streatham-SWLondon.md

 From Leatherhead to Green Park
 ------------------------------
 * LHD-WAT changing to Victoria at VXH in 46-49m at 4tph
+* LHD-WAT changing to CR2 at CLJ changing to Victoria at VIC in 49-53m at 4tph (+4m)
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 51-54m at 4tph (+5m)
 * LHD-WAT changing to CR2 at RAY changing to Victoria at VIC in 51-57m at 4tph (+7m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 53-57m at 4tph (+8m)